7RU7H/Archive/Cryptography-And-Authentication/Cryptography.md

 ```

-## Password Hashing Algorithms
+## Cryptographic Hashing

-Where hashing is often used to protect the integrity of data.
+A cryptographic hash function is an algorithm that takes data of arbitrary size as its input and returns a fixed size value, called  digest or checksum, as its output.
+Cryptographic hash function is a type of hashing function is used to protect the integrity of data as it attempt guarantee security properties.
+Mathematical entails that easy to compute to cipher, but without the key values it makes it as difficult as possible to reverse the computation.

 [Hashcat Examples is your friend](https://hashcat.net/wiki/doku.php?id=example_hashes)
 ```bash
 john --list=foramt | grep